Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

 In order to properly incorporate the most important broadening mechanisms into the analysis of the STS data we now resort to theory.
-Clearly, a very important contribution is smearing of the FD distribution due to finite temperature at the STM tip, which leads to additional temperature-dependent broadening of the Kondo resonance.
 The experimental situation of STS is depicted schematically in Fig.~\ref{fig:FD-smearing}(a): A molecule (M) on a metallic substrate (S) is probed by an STM tip (T).
 Application of a voltage $V$ to the sample drives a current $I$ from the sample electrode via the molecule to the tip electrode.
-Typically, in STS the STM tip is far away so that the coupling M to T is much weaker than the coupling of M to S. In this situation, also called \emph{ideal STM limit}~\cite{Jacob:NL:2018}, M is effectively in equilibrium with S, and the $\didv$ of the current from the tip to the molecule at the substrate is given by the convolution
+Typically, in STS the coupling of M to T is much weaker than the coupling of M to S. In this situation, also called \emph{ideal STM limit}~\cite{Jacob:NL:2018}, M is effectively in equilibrium with S, and the $\didv$ of the current from the tip to the molecule at the substrate is given by the convolution